Sony ULT Wear Review [Still WORTH IT in 2026?]

 Now I see the ULT Wear as sort of a “replacement” for the XM4.

-The ANC is still slightly below the XM5, but that has arguably the best ANC in the game currently.
+The ANC is still slightly below the XM5 which is still a top ANC performer in the market currently.

-Features / Build Quality / Battery Life / Noise Cancelling Performance Score: 4.0 out of 5
+Noise Cancelling Performance Score: 8.5 out of 5

 Value